odCat/hello/README.md

 # Hello, World!
-Small project to test &amp; practice the use of GNU gettext utilities
+Small project to test &amp; practice the use of Makefile  and GNU gettext utilities